jfs-Akshata/IfChallenge/README.md

 ## Design and Data Structure
 The project consists of data structure :

-- IfStatement: Represents an if-else statement.
+- IfStatement and Alternates: Represents an if-else statement.
 - Condition: Represents a condition in the if-else statement.
 - BinaryExpression and LogicalExpression: Handle the evaluation of binary and logical conditions.
 - Identifier and Literal: Represent parts of an expression.

 ## Prerequisites